robertZaufall/mindmanager_ai/readme.md

 ### Ollama
 Ollama results are not perfect and dependent on the used model. `Zephyr` and `Mixtral` are gettin better results than others eg. `LLama2`. `Mistral` and `Neural-chat` are good as well.
 ### Anthropic Claude 3
-Anthorpic Claude 3 results are ok.
+Anthropic Claude 3 results are ok.
 The OPUS model is little bit expensive.
 ### groq
-groq is sure the fastest LLM by now.
+groq is sure the fastest LLM platform by now.
 The results using the `Mixtral` model are ok.
 Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-03-05).

 ## Configuration
 LLM Api relevant information should be stored in environment variables and mapped to the corresponding variables in the `config.py` file.
 Not every parameter is used at the moment (token count, levels deep etc.).